claha/smart-home/homeassistant/README.md

 # Home Assistant

-The homeassistant folder contains my home assistant configuration and a compose file to run it.
+This folder contains the home assistant configuration and the compose file to run the service.

 ## Integrations

-Some integrations are added through the user interface (Configuration/Integrations).
+Some integrations are added through the user interface (Configuration/Integrations) since the possibility to configure them using yaml has been removed.

-### Chromecast
+- Chromecast

-The chromecast should be auto detected and an entity called `media_player.chromecast` should be created when the integration is added.
+- Sonos
+- Workday

-### Weather
+- Weather

-Add OpenWeatherMap and name it `Home`, i.e. there should be an entity called `weather.home`, use the mode `onecall_daily` and set the language to `se`.

-### MQTT
+- MQTT

-Add MQTT integration with default settings and connect it to mosquitto.

 ## Resources